-The Company did not adopt any other new accounting pronouncements that impacted the Company's financial condition as of and for the year ended September 30, 2023 or 2022.
+The Company did not adopt any other new accounting pronouncements that had a material impact to the Company's financial condition as of and for the year ended September 30, 2024 or 2023.

-The FASB has also issued ASUs that will be effective for future fiscal years.
+The FASB has issued ASUs that will be effective for future fiscal years, which include ASU 2023-06, Disclosure Improvements, and ASU 2023-09, Income Tax Disclosures.
 The Company is continuing to assess the impact of adopting the new pronouncements for future reporting periods.